Night0509Star/KIss-2.1/README.md

 Responsive web design for multiple devices

-Advanced CSS techniques including pseudo-elements, clip-path, and animations
+Advanced CSS techniques, including pseudo-elements, clip-path, and animations

 Interactive UI elements such as buttons, collapsibles, and smooth scrolling

 Visual storytelling through layout, imagery, and typography

-The project has been intensively tested, with daily sessions ranging from 20–50 tests per day.
-Testing often lasted from 9 AM to 3 PM, ensuring that features worked across desktop, laptop, tablet, and mobile devices.
-Continuous testing allowed precise error tracking and iterative improvement.
-While the site functions almost fully on mobile, minor tweaks remain to perfect the experience on smaller screens.
+The project underwent intensive testing, with daily sessions ranging from 20–50 tests per day, sometimes lasting 9 AM to 3 PM.
+Continuous testing helped ensure that all features functioned across desktop, laptop, tablet, and mobile devices.
+While the site works almost fully on mobile, minor tweaks remain to perfect the experience on smaller screens.

 ✨ Features
 1. Sunset / Metal Gradient Background